cgallic/NFT-Minting-Bot/README.md

 # NFT Minting Bot
-This repo showcases two examples on how **smart contracts** can be used to **mass mint NFTs using only a single transaction**.\
+This repo showcases two examples on how custom smart contracts can be used to **mass mint NFTs using only a single transaction**.\
-Bot implementations may vary significantly between each NFT drop as most NFT smart contracts have unique Mint functions
+> bot implementations vary significantly for each NFT collection as most NFT smart contracts have their own unique Mint functions

 ## Technology Stack & Tools
 - Solidity (Writing Smart Contracts)